xplodwild/realmdefensecheat/README.md

 # Realm Defense Cheat Tool

 This is a (legit) cheating tool for Babeltime's Realm Defense game, a mobile game available on both Android and iOS.
-By default, running this with your user account will give you 1000 more gems.
-You can tune the source code to modify everything else, such as elixir, awakening tokens, and more.
+This gives you a command-line interface to add yourself gems, elixir, awakening tokens, set a custom tournament score, etc.

 For more technical information on how this came to be, you can [read my Medium article about how I found out the hash computation method](https://medium.com/@xplodwild/turning-the-frustration-of-a-mobile-game-into-a-reverse-engineering-training-a9887043efdf).

-When I have a bit more time, this will evolve into a fully-featured save editor, as well as a tournament custom score tool.
+**RUN THE "backup" COMMAND BEFORE DOING ANYTHING!
+If anything happens to your save using this tool, it is the only way to recover your progress if it goes wrong!**

 ## Downloading and running